-Use the IAM recommender to identify which permissions an application is actually using, and which permissions might be unused.
+Use role recommendations to identify which permissions an application is actually using, and which permissions might be unused.
 Adjust the IAM policies of affected resources to help ensure that an application isn't granted more access than it actually needs.

 Protecting against privilege-escalation threats

 A service account that hasn't been granted any roles, does not have access to any resources, and isn't associated with any firewall rules is typically of limited value.
 After you grant a service account access to resources, the value of the service account increases: The service account becomes more useful to you, but it also becomes a more attractive target for privilege-escalation attacks.